-Long and Short-Term Side Effects From Using Opioids
+Long- and Short-Term Side Effects From Using Opioids

-Opioids include both prescription painkillers and the illicit drug heroin.1 Fentanyl, a powerful prescription drug used for severe chronic pain that is now commonly produced and used illegally, is another opioid.2 Widespread opioid abuse has driven the opioid epidemic, which has caused more than a quarter-million drug overdoses in the U.S. in the past 20 years.3 However, while overdoses understandably attract a lot of media attention, there are many other negative health effects of long-term opioid use or abuse.
-We’ll discuss some of them in this article.
+Opioids include both prescription painkillers and the illicit drug heroin.1 Fentanyl, a powerful prescription drug used for severe chronic pain that is now commonly produced and used illegally, is another opioid.2 Widespread opioid use has driven the opioid epidemic, which has caused more than a quarter-million drug overdoses in the U.S. in the past 20 years.3

 Short-Term Side Effects of Opioid Use and Addiction